pop-os/docs/src/manage-apps/using-terminal.md

 sudo apt remove [packagename]
 ```

 >**Note**: The `remove` command removes a single application.
 However, it may leave behind a small number of configuration files.
 The `purge` command will completely remove all trace of an application, including residual configuration files.
-To completely and securely remove a package, [see instructions](fix-packages.md#purge) for using the `autoremove` command with the `--purge` option.
+To completely remove a package, [see instructions](fix-packages.md#purge) for using the `autoremove` command with the `--purge` option.

 ## Managing Applications with Flatpak